Skip to Content

 If you don’t want to use it, you can use an equal amount of Worcestershire sauce.

-Can I make this in a blender?
+Can I make this Green Goddess Yogurt Dressing in a blender?

 If you don’t have a food processor, then sure!
 You can use either appliance.
 If you’re in the market for a food processor, this is the Cuisinart Food Processor I use.
 I love it and feel like it’s a good size for most things I want to do.

-Ways to use Green Goddess Dip
+How to use this Green Goddess Sauce Recipe

 • Add it to a veggie platter for a fun alternative to the typical ranch dressing that is most often used.